seriousManual/async/README.md

 <a name="eventedQueue" />
 ### eventedQueue([queueTriggered])

-Creates a queue that defers the execution of submitted function calls until its execution has been triggered.
+Creates a queue that defers the execution of submitted function calls until its execution has been triggered explicitly.

 __Arguments__